A step-by-step guide to executing a successful video consultation.

 Here at Coviu, we understand that embracing video consultations for your practice can be daunting.
 That's why we provide you with easy-to-use telehealth software, where no downloads are required and entry into your virtual consultation room is just a click away for you and your patients.

 Video consultations offer unparalleled flexibility, as they can be hosted after-hours and from the comfort of your own home.
-However, there are a few important things you must do in order to prepare for a telehealth call with a patient.
+However, there are a few important things you must do in order to prepare for a telehealth call with a client/patient.

 But don’t worry, we've created this simple, step-by-step guide to ensure you get the most out of your new telehealth practice.